AraragiHoozuki/EngageXml/README.md

 - drop a `\*.xml.xlsx` file to the exe to get a `\*.xml`;
 - or use command line: .\EngageXml.exe file_path;

-## Do not change sheets names, but you can create new sheets with a name start with "#", these sheets are ignored when convert to xml.
+## Do not change sheets names, but you can create new sheets with a name starts with "#", these sheets are ignored when converted to xml.